vlang/v/doc/packaging_v_for_distributions.md

 7) Location of the V executable.
 Can be controlled by setting the env variable VEXE.
 It defaults to the absolute path of the V executable.

-8) Location of the modules folder for `v install`.
-VPM honors the presence of an environment variable named `VMODULES`.
-By default, if that is not set, it will be the same as if it was set to ~/.vmodules .
+8) Location of the modules folder for `v install` can be controlled by setting the env variable named `VMODULES`.
+By default, modules are installed to `~/.vmodules` (`C:\Users\<user id>\.vmodules` on Windows).

-9) Location of the folder used by V for its temporary files.
-You can override that location by setting the env variable `VTMP`.
+9) Location of the folder used by V for its temporary files can be controlled by setting the env variable `VTMP`.
+By default, the system TEMP folder is used.

-10) Setting additional V flags for each compilation.
-That can be done by setting the env variable `VFLAGS`.
+10) Setting additional V flags for each compilation can be done by setting the env variable `VFLAGS`.

 Note: points 7, 8, 9, 10 above, allow you to create a small launcher shell script, named `v`,